By

 Why Choose ENSO Recovery For Opioid Withdrawal

-ENSO Recovery serves Augusta, Portland, Sanford, and communities throughout Maine with comprehensive, evidence-based treatment for opioid use disorder.
+ENSO Recovery serves Augusta, Sanford, and surrounding Maine communities with evidence-based outpatient treatment for opioid use disorder.
 Their person-centered approach recognizes that each individual’s path to recovery is unique.

 The availability of certified recovery residences in both Augusta and Sanford sets ENSO Recovery apart.
 These gender-specific homes provide stable, supportive environments where residents can focus on recovery while accessing outpatient treatment services.
 The homes accept individuals on medication-assisted treatment, recognizing these medications as essential evidence-based tools rather than barriers to recovery.